abenjamin09/Bellabeat-Capstone-1/fifth_one_down.md

 wants you to select one Bellabeat product to apply these insights to in your presentation.
 These questions will guide your analysis:

 1. What are some trends in smart device usage?
-Sleep patterns, correlation between average intensity and heart rate, and missing weight log information.
+Users are implementing their smart devices in a variety of ways including sleep, daily intensities and weight     information.
+Some trends I pulled from these data sets are: users receving 6-8 average hours of sleep per night, strong correlation between average intensity and heart rate, and users not consistently logging weight information.
 2. How could these trends apply to Bellabeat customers?
-Sleep patterns, data correlations, and weight log information of non Bellabeat smart device users will likely resemble that of Bellabeat customers, thus these trends in data will inform Bellabeat team of how to improve and market Bellabeat App or other products.
+Sleep patterns, data correlations, and weight log information of non Bellabeat smart device users will likely resemble that of Bellabeat customers, thus these trends in data will inform the Bellabeat team of how to improve and market the Bellabeat App or other products.
 3. How could these trends help influence Bellabeat marketing strategy?
-    By leveraging the data extracted from these data sets Bellabeat will be able to pinpoint the usage of smart devices and focus on marketing those strengths to future Bellabeat customers.
+    By leveraging the data extracted from these data sets Bellabeat will be able to pinpoint the usage of smart devices and focus on marketing those features to potential Bellabeat customers.

-### Guiding questions
+*Guiding questions*

 -   What is the problem you are trying to solve?
-How can I use the trends in data from non Bellabeat smart devices to influence the marketing strategy of one of Bellabeat’s own products?
+How to gain new customers for Bellabeat smart devices through the analyzation of non bella beat smart device usage?
 -   How can your insights drive business decisions?
-The insights received from analyzing these data sets can help drive business decisions based on how to market the product, what features of the product to improve on, and what features to disable or ways to save money within the product line (least used features of the product based on trends in smart device data.)
+The insights received from analyzing these data sets can help drive business decisions like how to market the product, what features of the product to improve on or do away with, and which products will be most valuable in the market.

 ### Business Task